-Excludes certain brand-name drugs that have lower cost alternatives.
-These prescriptions do not apply to deductibles or out-of-pocket maximums.
-Contact OptumRx for more information.
+2 The list of prescription drugs covered by the plan doesn't include certain brand-name drugs that have lower cost alternatives.
+If you purchase excluded prescription drugs, the cost will not apply to your deductible or out-of-pocket maximum.